KainzJulian/StreamHub/README.md

 ## Features

-- Movie and series streaming with episode thumbnails.
+- Movie and series streaming with thumbnails.
 - Thumbnail support
 - Video playback
 - Season and episode grouping for series